 In a large stockpot, heat the 10 pounds plum tomatoes, covered, over high heat, stirring occasionally, until tomatoes dump their liquid.
-Bring to a boil, covered and stirring occasionally, and then cook until tomatoes are softened, about 10 minutes.
+Bring to a boil in covered pot, stirring occasionally, and cook until tomatoes are softened, about 10 minutes.

-Preheat oven to 275°F and grease several rimmed baking sheets and baking dishes with oil.
-Using a food mill or a stand-mixer's vegetable-strainer attachment, pass cooked plum tomatoes and all their liquid into a large heatproof container.
+Preheat oven to 275°F (135°C) and grease several rimmed baking sheets and/or baking dishes with oil.
+Using a food mill or a stand mixer's vegetable strainer attachment, pass cooked plum tomatoes and all their liquid into a large heatproof container.
 Discard skins and seeds.

 Carefully transfer baking sheets and dishes to oven and bake, checking every 15 minutes and stirring once purée begins to thicken, until a thick, spreadable tomato paste forms, at least 2 hours.

 Meanwhile, fill the same large stockpot with remaining 15 pounds mixed tomatoes and cook, covered, over high heat, stirring occasionally, until tomatoes dump their liquid.
-Bring to a boil, covered and stirring occasionally, and then cook until tomatoes are softened, about 10 minutes.
+Bring to a boil in covered pot, stirring occasionally, and cook until tomatoes are softened, about 10 minutes.
 (Work in batches if your pot can't hold all 15 pounds at once.)

-Using the food mill or the stand-mixer's vegetable-strainer attachment, pass cooked mixed tomatoes and all their liquid into a large heatproof container.
+Using food mill or stand mixer's vegetable strainer attachment, pass cooked mixed tomatoes and all their liquid into a large heatproof container.
 Discard skins and seeds.
-Measure out 1 quart of mixed-tomato purée and set aside.
+Measure out 1 quart (900ml) mixed-tomato purée and set aside.

-Heat 3 tablespoons olive oil in a large, wide saucepan over medium heat until shimmering.
+Heat 3 tablespoons (45ml) olive oil in a large, wide saucepan over medium heat until shimmering.
 Add onion and garlic and cook, stirring occasionally, until softened and sweet, about 8 minutes.
-Add remaining mixed-tomato purée and simmer, stirring occasionally, until reduced to a sauce-like consistency, 35-40 minutes.
+Add remaining mixed-tomato purée and simmer, stirring occasionally, until reduced to a sauce-like consistency, 35 to 40 minutes.